panicmechanic/ZMD/Readme.md

     - MAJOR: Implement numdice*numfaces rolling system a la sil for attack.
         (DONE - 1 DAY.
 Still need to change old monster values)
-    - Add more items/weapons, implement 4 skills above
+    - Implement 4 skills above
-        (1 day - After num*dice change, this will require a complete rework
+        (DONE - After num*dice change, this will require a complete rework
     - MAJOR: Turn system http://www.roguebasin.com/index.php?title=A_simple_turn_scheduling_system_--_Python_implementation
         (DONE - 1.5 HOURS)
     - Implement shift run
         (DONE - Not too bad, needs more conditions)
     - Fix current bugs: Warhammer splatter not firing with elec.
-        (1 days - One for each day as these have been difficult to pin down)
+        (1 day - One for each day as these have been difficult to pin down)
     - Move monster gen to new file and add enough monsters for 10 levels (1 day - Simple enough)
     - Add 2 more mutations
-        (2 days - 1 for each as still no ideas, look at sil's abilities for inspiration and tomes abilities.)
+        (2 days - 1 for each as still no ideas, look at sil's abilities for inspiration and tomes abilities.
+            Ideas:
+            Herme's Blessing - Doubles your speed for 10 turns (lvl1) Are's Blessing - Gives you an extra power die for 5 turns (lvl1) Apollo's Blessing - Doubles your stealth for 200 turns (lvl1) How to order these without having ten keys?
+A single key that brings up a menu if more than one is charged?
     - Create 'forget map' effect
         (DONE - working)
     - Create 'blind' effect